MaitreyaGenesis/Salesforce-Notes/Admin/06Lightning_App_Builder.md

 1. **App Page** - Use an app page to create a home page for a third-party app that you can add directly into the Salesforce mobile app and Lightning Experience navigation menus.
 2. **Home Page** - Create Home pages with features relevant to specific types of users, and assign the customized pages to different apps or app-and-user-profile combinations.
 3. **Record Page** - you can create a customized version of an object’s record page, tailoring it to your users’ needs.
 Custom record pages are supported in Lightning Experience and in the Salesforce mobile app.

+# Dynamic Forms

+Dynamic Forms takes the Lightning App Builder to a whole new level.
+It lets you, the Salesforce admin, build highly flexible and dynamic experiences your users will love by configuring record detail fields and sections inside the Lightning App Builder.

+**Dynamic Forms gives you:**

+**An instant upgrade from page layouts**: Place fields and sections wherever you want.
+**Dynamic layouts**: Use visibility rules to show and hide fields and sections.
+**Simpler layout management**:
+    Manage the fields and sections on your pages in the Lightning App Builder without touching the page layout editor.
+    Reduce the number of page layouts and record types you need by defining component visibility rules.
+    Assign a Lightning page without having to assign a page layout too.

+**How Does Dynamic Forms Work?**

+Dynamic Forms adds a new tab to the component pane: Fields.
+The Fields tab contains the Field Section component and a list of fields.
+You can put a Field Section component anywhere on the page, and you can put fields anywhere within a Field Section component.

+**You can start using Dynamic Forms in two ways:**

+- Create a fresh Lightning record page.
+Then, click the Fields tab in the Lightning App Builder component pane, and start dragging sections and fields anywhere you want them on the page.
+- Open an existing record page and with just a few clicks, migrate its record details using the Dynamic Forms migration wizard.